Home > Country

 West Johor Strait 5.6

-Pulau Satumu Semaphore Tower (Raffles Lighthouse): By day, the tower shall display an upright black cone over a black drum and by night a light Iso.
-10 s. to warn passing vessels of a VLCC crossing the Main Strait (from either West Raffles passage or Philip Channel into Singapore Port Limit) bound for the Shell Single Buoy Mooring (SBM) in position 01° 11.47′ N, 103° 47.43′ E
+Pulau Satumu Semaphore Tower (Raffles Lighthouse): By day, the tower displays an upright black cone over a black cylinder and by night a light Iso.
+10 s. to warn passing vessels of a VLCC crossing the Main Strait (from either West Raffles passage or Philip Channel into Singapore Port Limit) bound for the Aster Energy SBM (berth OSSBM) in position 01° 11.47′ N, 103° 47.43′ E

 Vessels approaching Raffles Lighthouse either from the east or west are requested to keep a sharp look-out for the above signals.